 James Henry Hammond, a Democratic senator from South Carolina, laid out the conservative rationale for slavery in a speech to the Senate on March 4, 1858—called the “Mud-sill” speech, because in it, he compared black slaves to wet dirt.

-The North and the South both use slaves, he explained; but the South, at least, has the common decency to be honest about the arrangement.
+The North and the South both make use of slaves, he explained; but the South, at least, has the common decency to be honest about the arrangement.
 In the North, the slaves are the laborers, working men exploited by their social betters—and they are (gasp) white.
 That there must be a lower class Hammond is cool with; what gets his goat is that the lower class in the North is comprised of his Caucasian brethren.

 “We do not think that whites should be slaves either by law or necessity,” he decreed.
 “Our slaves are black, of another and inferior race.
 The status in which we have placed them is an elevation.
 They are elevated from the condition in which God first created them, by being made our slaves.
 None of that race on the whole face of the globe can be compared with the slaves of the South.
 They are happy, content, unaspiring, and utterly incapable, from intellectual weakness, ever to give us any trouble by their aspirations.”